 |Perimeter of Square (P) = 4 × side|

 The perimeter of the square is defined as the length of the boundary of a square.

-The Formula for Area of a square is given by,
+The Perimeter of the square formula is given by,

 Area = width × height

-But since the width and height are by definition the same, the formula is usually written as
+But since the width and height are the same, the formula is usually written as

 Thus, in order to calculate the surface area of the square one must follow the same method as to compute the area of the square.